WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20230411-project_proposal_content_report_moderation.md

 have insight into the process, we'll need a reporting mechanism that tracks the number of resolved reports, average response time, and number of open reports on an ongoing basis.

+This requirement is entirely contingent on having found a group of moderators to advise us on what kinds of response times we should expect.

 ## Success